Murdoch ICT171 Cloud Project · 2026 S1

 Project Description

 Vantage is a cloud-hosted monitoring and server-status project built for Murdoch ICT171.
 It runs on a DigitalOcean Ubuntu droplet behind Nginx and uses a single Bash script, scheduled by cron, to perform recurring checks on the host and the project's own webpage.
-Results are written to a JSON file in the web root and read by the live dashboard above.
+Results are written to a protected JSON file under the admin route and read by the authenticated operational dashboard.

 The checks fall into three plain groups.
 Server self-health samples CPU, memory, disk, and uptime from the host so the project can report on the state of its own environment.
 Response checks make an HTTP request to the project's own webpage and record the status code and response time.
 Basic web security checks audit the response headers for common recommendations (HSTS, Content-Security-Policy, X-Frame-Options, X-Content-Type-Options, Referrer-Policy) and SHA-256 hash the homepage to detect content changes against a stored baseline.
-A TLS certificate-expiry check is scoped for the next stage, once HTTPS is enabled via Let's Encrypt.
+A TLS certificate-expiry check is now active and reads the live Let's Encrypt certificate served from https://vantageproject.me.

-The first stage of delivery focuses on the cloud-deployment fundamentals required by ICT171: provisioning the server, connecting via SSH using key-based authentication, installing and configuring Nginx by hand, publishing a webpage, and writing a check script that runs on a five-minute cron schedule.
-The remaining stages cover DNS, HTTPS, and consolidating the project's documentation so another student could rebuild it end to end.
+The first stage of delivery focused on the cloud-deployment fundamentals required by ICT171: provisioning the server, connecting via SSH using key-based authentication, installing and configuring Nginx by hand, publishing a webpage, and writing a check script that runs on a five-minute cron schedule.
+The later stages focused on DNS, HTTPS, the live TLS check, and consolidating the project documentation so another student could rebuild it end to end.

 Scope: Vantage performs checks only against the host server it runs on.
 It is not configured to target other systems.